Indonesia–Italy relations

-Indonesia and Italy established diplomatic relations in the early 1950s.
+Indonesia and Italy established diplomatic relations on 29 December 1949.
 Italy has shown strong desire to improve its relations with Indonesia, especially in intercultural understanding and trade.
 Indonesia recognizes Italy's strategic location and important role in the middle of Mediterranean region, while Italy has favoured relations with Indonesia, and sees Indonesia as the leader in Southeast Asia.
 The relations between two countries not only important to bridge the two regional communities; European Union and ASEAN, but also vital as intercultural and interfaith dialog, since Indonesia has the largest Muslim population in the world, and Italy is the heart of the Catholic faith.

 Indonesia has an embassy in Rome, that also accredited to Malta, Cyprus, San Marino, and international organizations such as FAO, IFAD, WFP, and UNIDROIT, while Italy has an embassy in Jakarta.

 History

 Italian explorers were among the first Europeans that reached the Indonesian archipelago.
 The pioneers' reports provided initial information on Asia for later European explorers to follow during the Age of Exploration.
 In the late 13th-century, Marco Polo made a stop in Samudra Pasai, Aceh, Northern Sumatra, on his way back from East Asia.
 In the early 14th-century, Mattiussi, a Franciscan friar, visited several places in today's Indonesia: Sumatra, Java, and Banjarmasin in Borneo, between 1318 and 1330.
 In his report, he described the gilded palace of the Javanese King and the war to the Great Khan of the Yuan dynasty.
 Specifically, Mattiussi visited the court of the Majapahit king Jayanegara in Trowulan.

 Diplomatic relations started with Italian recognition to Republic of Indonesia on 29 December 1949.
 Official Indonesian representation in Rome was established in March 1952, while the Italian Republic had established its official representative in Jakarta in October 1952.
 In December 1953, both governments agreed to upgrade the status of their representatives in Rome and Jakarta into embassies.